 Welcome!
 Peas Love & Jalapeños is a blog dedicated to my favorite meals that I make for my husband and three young daughters.
 I stick to healthy, mostly vegan food, using simple, whole ingredients whenever possible, with a little “something else” when necessary.
 “Something else” meaning that while I’m fairly adamant about cutting out animal products from the food I prepare and the majority of what I cook is 100% plant-based, if that lasagna is going to taste better with a little cheese, I’m going to use the real stuff.
-And I will never turn down a non-vegan cupcake or any dessert with cajeta (the Mexican equivalent to caramel) if offered to me.
-Many of the dishes are inspired by the amazing meals I have enjoyed in my husband’s hometown of Mexico City, with my own healthy twist.
-I hope you enjoy the recipes and that they may inspire you to give semi-veganism a shot, if you haven’t already!
+And I will never turn down a non-vegan cupcake if offered to me.
+I hope you enjoy my recipes and that they may inspire you to give a plant-based diet a shot, if you haven’t already!

 A little background on me:

-I was also surrounded by friends from all corners of the world from an early age, and I can remember being intrigued to learn how to cook the various cuisines I was exposed to in each of their homes.
-From the injera and vegetarian stews at my Ethiopian friend’s home, to the ghormeh sabzi and fesenjoon at my Iranian friends’ homes, to the manjar blanco we used to devour at my Peruvian friend’s home, to the agua de tamarindo and the best flautas and tamales I have ever had at my Mexican friend’s home (and I live in Queens, NY now so that means they were realllly good), I was a lucky girl being spoiled by first-hand tastes of these various cuisines, learning a bit of each of the languages and cultural traits along the way.
-I did all this without traveling more than a few miles from home – little did I know I would end up with a career in travel public relations, where I now get to travel the world experiencing various cultures and foods in the actual countries!
+I was also surrounded by friends from all corners of the world, and from an early age I was intrigued to learn how to cook the dishes I tried in each of their homes.
+From the injera and vegetarian stews at my Ethiopian friend’s home, to the ghormeh sabzi and fesenjoon at my Iranian friends’ homes, to the manjar blanco we used to devour at my Peruvian friend’s home, I got first-hand tastes of these various cuisines, learning a bit of each of the languages and cultural traits along the way–and all without traveling more than a few miles from home.

 I became a semi-vegan in high school, following in my older brother’s footsteps after he read Diet For a New America, and the rest is history.